chrisjihee/ETRIJ-24.02/contents/draft.md

-To overcome the limitations of dictionary dependence, syllable-by-syllable morphological analysis has emerged as an alternative.
-This method either tags each syllable and then applies a base-form restoration dictionary or tags the syllable with the base form already restored.
+To overcome the limitations of dictionary dependence, syllable-by-syllable morphological analysis has emerged as an alternative .
+This method either tags each syllable and then applies a base-form restoration dictionary  or tags the syllable with the base form already restored .
 One notable drawback is the challenge of accurately pinpointing morpheme boundaries.
 Furthermore, as the sequences increase in length, the system finds it increasingly challenging to understand long-term contextual data.